Fewer than 20

 Is Medicare Mandatory At Age 65?

-If you’re already receiving social security benefits, you’ll be automatically enrolled in Medicare Parts A and B when you turn 65.
+Enrolling in Medicare is not mandatory, but you might have gaps in coverage or will have to pay late enrollment penalties if you don’t enroll when your first eligible.
+If you’re already receiving Social Security or Railroad Retirement Board benefits, you’ll be automatically enrolled in Medicare Parts A and B when you turn 65.
 If you’re not enrolled in Social Security and you decide not to sign up for Medicare Part B when you’re first eligible, you may have to pay some late-enrollment fees.

 Is There A Penalty For Not Signing Up For Medicare At Age 65?

-If you don’t enroll in Medicare Part B when you're first eligible, your monthly premium may go up 10% for each year you could've had Part B but didn't sign up.
-In most cases, you'll have to pay this penalty each time you pay your premiums, for as long as you have Part B.
+Yes.
+If you don’t enroll in Medicare Part A, Part B, and Part D when you're first eligible, your monthly premium may go up by as much as 10% for each year you were eligible but didn't sign up.
+In most cases, you'll have to pay this penalty each time on your monthly premiums, for as long as you have Medicare.

 Making Sure Your Loved Ones Are Covered

-It’s important to think about whether you have dependents on your current health insurance plan.
-If you’re the primary insurance holder on your plan, when you sign up for Medicare your dependents will no longer be covered under that plan or under your new Medicare plan .
-These family members can purchase a separate individual or family health plan from a private insurer, like us.
+It’s important to think about any dependents you have on your current health insurance plan.
+When you sign up for Medicare, your dependents will no longer be covered under that plan or under your new Medicare plan if you’re the primary insurance holder on your plan.
+Your dependents can purchase a separate individual or family health plan from a private insurer, like us.